ansible/ansible/docsite/rst/playbooks_tags.rst

 Tag Inheritance
 ```````````````

 You can apply tags to more than tasks, but they ONLY affect the tasks themselves.
-Applyng tags anywhere else is just a
+Applying tags anywhere else is just a
 convenience so you don't have to write it on every task::

     - hosts: all